 Materials for the chisagatana style koshirae mounting include Japanese hounoki wood for the handle and scabbard, copper bus bar for the habaki, reclaimed brass from the original mount for the fuchi and kojiri, forged brass kick plate for the kashira and seppa, black lacquered samegawa and kangaroo leather for the tsuka, lacquered steel for the mekugi, buffalo horn for the koiguchi and kurikata, and an iron spike salvaged from thirty feet under the Pacific for the tsuba.
 The saya is finished with sabi-nuri (rust texture) style ishime-ji (stone surface) made from natural urushi lacquer and tea leaves, the kurikata was carved from reclaimed horn button rescued from a vintage coat, and the sageo cord comes from an outdoor antique market in Kyoto.

 Blade construction is muku with a hira-zukuri profile, hoso suguha hamon, and an iori mune.
-Because the steel is unknown and appears to be quite old, mat cutting is not recommended with this unique collector’s item.
+Because the steel is unknown and appears to be quite old (similar structure to koto swords), mat cutting is not recommended with this unique collector’s item.
 The blade is just under 13.5″ long, overall length is just under 19.5″, and the overall length when sheathed is just about 21.5″.
 Accompanied by a hand stitched reclaimed silk obi storage bag and antique silk sageo cord.
 Pairs well with Driftwood & Antler Tanto Kake display stand.

 長さ/刃長 Nagasa: 11 sun 3 bu (341mm)